nogibjj/djl_project_2/README.md

 # Project 2.
 RUST CLI Binary with SQLite

-This project presents a Command-Line Interface (CLI) binary that interacts with an SQLite database, allowing you to perform CRUD (Create, Read, Update, Delete) operations on a "Polltion Records from Mexico City" table.
+This project presents a Command-Line Interface (CLI) binary that interacts with an SQLite database, allowing you to perform CRUD (Create, Read, Update, Delete) operations on a "Pollution Records from Mexico City" table.

-## Introduction
+## About this project
 This CLI banary is designed to create a SQLite database with Rust using ETL operations.
 The created database is located in the ETL folder within this project.
 Other CRUD opertions are performed to:
 - read and summarise the table
 - update column names